You've asked for it, and it's finally here: We're teaming up with PIPs Rewards to reward you for positive bike redistribution behaviors when you ride!

 , riders identified system balancing—i.e. the presence of full and empty stations—as the second-most important thing we could improve moving forward (second only to new station locations).
 Our data shows that stations are full or empty around 7% of the time.

-Unfortunately, with only one truck capable of holding eight B-cycles at a time, our capacity to redistribute bikes within the system is limited.
+With only one truck capable of holding 12 B-cycles at a time, our capacity to redistribute bikes within the system is limited.
 Furthermore, as a small nonprofit, our capacity to administer the kind of rewards program our riders want is also limited.
 That's why we teamed up with PIPs Rewards!

 Please let us know if you have any questions, and, as always, thanks for riding!